eob/eob.github.com/_posts/2009-06-29-uisearch-display-controller-three20.markdown

 }
 ```

-In the above conditional, I check for <tt>searchText</tt> to see if the user
+In the above conditional, I check for `searchText` to see if the user
 has begun searching yet.
 If they haven't I want to display all results.

 Finally, I need to implement the actual search method, which is simply passed